11 best woks: Celebrate Chinese New Year with a speedy stir-fry

 This wok would be good for a small family or couple looking for quick midweek cooking.
 The triple non-stick Teflon layer made easy work of egg-fried rice and charred the greens relatively well in testing.
 Deep sides and a comfortable handle made it easy to cook with.
 The riveted bottom stopped ingredients sticking to the wok, however the base is small so we had to use a smaller hob ring to avoid damaging the handle.
 The forged aluminium body is oven safe up to 180 degrees.

 If you want an easy-to-season wok that’s suitable for all hobs, with natural, durable non-stick and delicious end results, get a Netherton Foundry spun iron wok.
-Ken Hom's Performance Wok serves up one of the best, affordable non-stick woks, or splurge on a versatile, family-sized, toughened non-stick wok from Le Creuset's Toughened Non-Stick Wok for an investment that will last.
+If you're looking to splurge, go for the versatile, family-sized, toughened non-stick wok from Le Creuset for an investment that will last.